adamjberg/devtails.xyz/_posts/adam/2023-09-01-i-paid-for-an-award-to-prove-internet-2-0-conference-is-a-scam.md

 ### What's Next

-In my next post, I'll dive into what the actual conference was like.  **Spoiler alert: don't waste your time and money.**
+In my [next post](/@adam/i-paid-for-an-award-to-prove-the-internet-2-0-conference-is-a-scam-part-two), I'll dive into what the actual conference was like.